raul23/equifax-data-breach/README.rst

    However, since it has been a long time since the indictment was unsealed (10 Feb.
-2020) and there has not been any update or confirmation on their place of residence (that I am aware) since then, the whereabouts of the suspects are currently uncertain.
+2020) and there has not been any update or confirmation on their place of residence (that I am aware of) since then, the whereabouts of the suspects are currently uncertain.

    Also, from the DOJ `indictment`_ and `press release`_, the four suspects